-proton neutron Carbon aton An electron in a crystal is in a periodic electric field, which is created by the nuclei of atoms (positively charged) and electrons in the shells of atoms (negatively charged) The periodicity scale is of the order of the de Broglie wavelength of an electron, about 0.1 nm.
-Periodicity is idealization: impurities, defects, thermal fluctuations The Schrödinger equation, which determines the position of an electron, depends on both energy and time.
+An electron in a crystal is in a periodic electric field, which is created by the nuclei of atoms (positively charged) and electrons in the shells of atoms (negatively charged) The periodicity scale is of the order of the de Broglie wavelength of an electron, about 0.1 nm.
+Periodicity is idealization: impurities, defects, thermal fluctuations

+The Schrodinger equation defining the position of the electron is both energy and time dependent.

 The solution to the Schrödinger equation is a wave function that gives the probability of finding an electron in a given location.
+This can be considered a law of energy conservation.